 Partnership's Provider Relations department keeps track of extended office hours.
 No submission is required for this measure.
 Payment is in accordance with information listed on the Provider Directory.
-Payment is also paid throughout the year on a Quarterly basis by Provider Relations.
-Note: This payment is not included in the PCP QIP Final Payment.
+Payment is paid throughout the year on a Quarterly basis by Provider Relations and is not included in the PCP QIP Final Payment.